videlais/Unofficial-Ink-Cookbook/_chapters/04-understanding-choices.md

 You should pay attention to the narrative content of your story as you write, but don’t worry about the length of the story: focus more on creating the necessary Ink code to tell a short story that makes sense.

 Now, revise your story: make at least one of the options inside of one of your two choices use selective output.
-Introduce at least one loop using a knot into the story and use a sticky choice inside it so that it works properly - but be sure it isn’t an infinite loop!
+Introduce at least one loop using a knot into the story and use a sticky choice inside it so that it works properly - but be sure it isn't an infinite loop!

 While modifying the story you created may be a challenge because you have to rewrite some of the story content, think about ways you can change the narrative you created to include that kind of content instead of creating a new story from scratch.

-Finally, revise your story again: add at least two conditional choices to the story.
-Make one of those into an advanced choice.
 Once you have done so, check the story for consistency: make sure the narrative still makes sense!
 You might also want to have someone else play through it to see if there are problems that you have not caught on your own.